The No Mames trip took us to Laos to experience their New Year. Through this post we plan to relive Pi Mai festival of Laos 😄

 Here are a few differences:

 Holi is the Indian festival of colors which heralds the arrival of spring after winter.
 Pi Mai however represents purification and the washing away of one’s sins and bad luck.
-As a festival of unity, people who have moved away usually return home to their loved ones and elders.

 Since Spring is full of colors Holi is played with colors and colored water.
 Pi Mai is played only with water and sometimes flour, water is really important.